 Furthermore – a scientific report suggests that 40 minutes after oral administration of Theanine, α-waves were generated on the brain surface.

 The generation of alfa waves is considered to be an index of relaxation.
 This might be the reason why matcha is pretty good at boosting our alertness through its caffeine, and at the same time – increasing our ability to avoid distractions and remain focused.
-Its Theanine doesn’t let us get overexcited and helps concentrate the caffeine powers at the right place.
+Its Theanine doesn’t let us get overexcited and helps concentrate the caffeine powers on completing a current task.

-It’s overall safe to say that coffee has a worst reputation when it comes to its anxiety management properties.
+It’s overall safe to say that coffee has a worse reputation than matcha when it comes to its anxiety management properties.

 While some scientific reports do suggest that caffeic acid (present in coffee) when combined with caffeine may reduce anxiety levels, high coffee consumption is usually associated with increased levels of anxiety.